mojolicious/mojo.js/docs/Introduction.md

 ```

 `mojo.jsonConfigPlugin` is a built-in plugin that ships with mojo.js and which can populate `app.config` using a config
-file.
-Plugins can also set up routes, hooks, helpers, template engines and many many other things we will later explore
+file (`config.json` in the application directory by default).
+Plugins can also set up routes, hooks, helpers, template
-in the plugin guide.
+engines and many many other things we will later explore in the plugin guide.

 ## Placeholders